MQDBPAI/elearning_completion/README.md

 The completion rate is calculated as the quotient of:

 - total employees that completed the training up to end of the reporting month
-- total employees in a given month
+- total employees in a given month.

 Note that the completion rate is thus a 'snapshot'.